lioman/blog/content/Digital/2022-06-23-vscode-dateisortierung_en.md

-Changing this to reversed order is not possible and this is why I created an [issue](https://github.com/microsoft/vscode/issues/149951) on GitHub and implemented the functionallity as well and raised a [PR](https://github.com/microsoft/vscode/pull/149952).
+Changing this to reversed order is not possible and this is why I created an [issue](https://github.com/microsoft/vscode/issues/149951) on GitHub and implemented the functionality as well and raised a [PR](https://github.com/microsoft/vscode/pull/149952).
-Since there are more than 500 issues open, mine will be closed if there are not more then 20 upvotes.
+Since there are more than 500 issues open, mine will be closed if there are not more than 20 upvotes.
 In the time of writing this article, the issue has 10 up votes, so I hope that some of you are interested in this feature as well.
 Please react with 'thumbs up' on the issue,